Read time 4 minutes

-With on-premises Exchange, users have the choice to provide multi-layered security to their email data.
-But, with Office 365, users get only a single-layered approach to filter malicious emails and files.
+While on-premises Exchange allows users to implement multi-layered security measures for their email data, Office 365 offers a single-layered approach for filtering malicious emails and files.

 If you’re planning to back up your Office 365, then you should know about some policies that Microsoft follows.

 This policy defines that the deleted items can be saved only for 30 days.
 However, this policy can be changed according to the user’s needs.
 The administrator can change these settings by modifying the default MRM policy.